hyperledger/besu-docs/docs/Concepts/Node-Types.md

     }
     ```

-Defined checkpoints are currently included in the network configurations for Ethereum Mainnet and
+Checkpoints are currently already defined in the network configurations for Ethereum Mainnet and
 the Ropsten and Goerli testnets.

 If you enable checkpoint sync without a checkpoint configuration in the genesis file, Besu will snap